devbored/SEAsynth/README.md

 A Systolic-Engine based Accelerator (SEA) that can be synthesised to FPGA fabric.

-⚠ Repo still subject to change ⚠
+⚠ [Work In Progress]: Repo still subject to change and is in an unfinished state ⚠

 ## Key hardware components of Accelerator